| | |

 As a London travel blogger with an adamant obsession for all things local London, I highly encourage you to explore past the tourist sites for your mother-daughter trip to London and give local London neighbourhoods a try.

-This could include picking a few hidden London spots to sneak into your itinerary, trying a local London walk like Hampstead to Alexandra Palace or Stratford to Hackney Wick or picking a tourist-attraction free neighbourhood to explore for the day — the choices are endless!
+This could include picking a few hidden London spots to sneak into your itinerary, trying a local London walk like Hampstead to Alexandra Palace or picking a tourist-attraction free neighbourhood to explore for the day — the choices are endless!

 Try Traditional British Foods